nucleic/enaml/README.rst

 Supported Versions
 ==================
-Enaml applications can be run on any platform which supports Python (3.6+).
+Enaml applications can be run on any platform which supports Python (3.10+).
 The Qt backend requires Qt (5.9+, see https://doc.qt.io/qt-5/supported-platforms.html).

+Both PyQt and PySide are supported but PySide is not tested in CI due to some lingering segmentation faults in the CI environment when the testsuite complete.

 This includes Linux, Windows, MacOSX, Android and iOS.
 (Automated testing of Enaml runs on Linux, Windows and MacOSX.)